As you may have heard, Amazon has yet again increased the fees it charges sellers to use its marketplace.

 Why These Changes Matter ❗

 These changes may significantly impact your business, depending on how much inventory you have stored with Amazon and how often you sell items stored for more than 180 days.

 If you have a large volume of inventory stored with Amazon, consider increasing your prices or finding alternative storage options.
 Alternatively, if you sell primarily seasonal items that are only stored for a few months out of the year, you may not be impacted as significantly by these changes.

 What can you do to help save costs despite the fee hikes?
-Here are five tips that may help.
+Here are four tips that may help.

 As anyone who has ever shipped a package knows, the size and dimensional weight of the item can significantly impact the shipping cost.
 The same is true for products sold through Amazon FBA.

 To avoid inflated shipping costs, sending items with the right size and shipping weights is essential.
 Heavier and oversized objects cost more money because they require extra warehouse space.

 One way to do this is to optimize your product’s size and packaging.
 If your product is too large or has too much packaging, you will pay more fees than necessary.